gleam-lang/website/cheatsheets/gleam-for-python-users.md

         print("Not a point")
 ```

-The match expression will support guards, similar to Gleam:
+The match expression supports guards, similar to Gleam:

 ```py
 match point: